Audio & Video

 Featuring Dr. Carrier

-There are many recordings floating around of my talks, debates, interviews and appearances, some available, some not available, some sold by third parties, and some lost altogether.
-Everything I know about I have discussed at some point on my blog.
-See the collected entries there on video [old and new] and audio [old and new].
-There is also a growing fan-generated collection on the Atheist Nexus.
+Almost all the books I have authored myself are available in Audible format (and those not yet there I am working on).
+Besides that there are many recordings floating around of my talks, debates, interviews and appearances, some available, some not available, some free on YouTube, some sold by third parties, and some lost altogether.
+Generally you have to just search YouTube to find them.
+I don't maintain a channel or catalog of them.
+I've discussed only some of these on my blog.
+See the collected entries there on video [old and new] and audio [old and new] including podcasts.

 For Free